(Section 1 of 12)

-Under a UBI, this would mean that rather than an income tax rate being applied on each individual of a household, it would be preferable to instead be applied to total household income within certain tax brackets.
+Under UBI, this would mean that rather than an income tax rate being applied on each individual of a household, it would be preferable to instead apply the rate to total household income (in line with their qualifying tax brackets).

-On the other hand, under a NIT, this would mean that rather than subsidy being delivered based on an individual’s self-earnings, it would preferable to instead be delivered based on a household’s total self-earnings as a unit.
+On the other hand under NIT, this would mean that rather than subsidy being delivered based on an individual’s self-earnings, it would preferable to instead deliver it based on a household’s total self-earnings.

-If you’re willing to sacrifice simplicity for greater parity between subsidy payments, whilst affordably ensuring cash is targeted at those who most need it, it’s acceptable to still believe a basic income system could still work.
+If you’re willing to sacrifice simplicity for greater parity between subsidy payments, whilst affordably ensuring cash is targeted at those who most need it, it’s acceptable to still believe a basic income system could still work well.

-Furthermore, and something that is so important to think about, is the way we set thresholds for the likes of individuals living together, but not necessarily as a family.
-Flat shares being a prime example.
+Furthermore, something that is so important to think about is the way in which we set subsidy and thresholds for the likes of individuals living together, but not necessarily as a family.
+Flat shares being a prime example of this.